 Section 2.
 Upon ratification, Representatives from all groups holding Certificates of Eligibility for Representation shall convene and organize themselves into the House of Representatives.
 A majority of Representatives shall constitute a quorum to do business.
 The first major order of business of the House shall be to establish the Dynasty.
 Failure to accomplish this within sixty days after convening shall result in new elections for the House of Representatives in which no previous member will be eligible to sit.
 After confirming the Monarch, the House shall proceed with the details of its own internal organization.
 Failure to elect half the Senate within one year after convening shall result in new elections for the House of Representatives in which no previous member will be eligible to sit.

-From the day this Constitution enters fully into force, all laws, decrees, decisions, regulations and other acts in conflict with it shall be deemed abrogated.
+From the day this Constitution enters fully into force, all laws, decrees, decisions, regulations and other acts in conflict with it shall be deemed abrogated, null and void.

 The dissolution of the provincial and state governments and the transference of their powers and assets to the national, county and municipal governments shall proceed in an orderly and financially prudent manner, according to law.